 Higher Birkett.
 The path goes through the farmyard of the latter,

 fords a beck and continues up the steep bank.
 After a steady walk

 uphill to Birkett Fell, follow the stone walk to the ladder stile

-A gentle walk downhill leads to a lone alder tree by a beck.
+A gentle walk downhill leads to a lone alder tree by Birkett Brook.
 After

-the beck bear left up the steep bank and keep to the top edge.
+the brook bear left up the steep bank and keep to the high ground.

 gully a waymarker points to a stile and the path continues to the